Dastille/ChaosRegenerationFlow/GeneratedWhitepaper.md

 - Modular mappings rotate primes \{251, 241, 239\} each pass
 - Matrix shuffle applied when zone size was even
 - Dynamic adaptive strategies based on local entropy decay

+### Adaptive Prime Selection

+Each microzone tracks entropy after every ratchet pass.
+The prime used in the next pass is chosen by scoring how much entropy dropped in the previous round.
+All unused primes are simulated and the one yielding the largest reduction becomes the next choice.
+Decompression mirrors this by selecting the inverse prime that maximizes entropy recovery.

 ---